timm/shortr/etc/src/docs/num.md

 > ***merge(`i` :NUM,`t` :[BIN]) :[BIN]***&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; :speech_balloon:  merge a list of bins (for numeric y-values)
-If anything merged, then loop again looking for other merges.
-At the end, expand bins to cover all gaps across the number line.